Boundary behavior of continuous-state interacting multi-type branching processes with immigration: Behavior at the boundary

-``Lyapunov function'': It is not hard to verify that $f(x)=1+\sum_{i=1}^{d}x_{i}^{2}$ satisfies the condition (CD1) in \citep[Theorem 3.3]{MR1234295}, namely, $\mathcal{A}f(x)=d+\sum_{i=1}^d b_{ii}x_i^2+ \sum_{i,j=1}^d c_{ij}\sigma_{j}x_i^2x_j^2/2 \leq k\mathbbm{1}_{\{x:\Vert x\Vert\leq r\}}$, $x\in\mathbb{R}^{d}$, where $\mathcal{A}$ is the generator of the process $U(t)$ and $k$ and $r$ are positive constants.
+``Lyapunov function'': It is not hard to verify that $f(x)=1+\sum_{i=1}^{d}x_{i}^{2}$ satisfies the condition (CD1) in \citep[Theorem 3.3]{MR1234295}, namely, $\mathcal{A}f(x)=d+\sum_{i=1}^{d}b_{ii}x_{i}^{2}+\sum_{i,j=1}^{d}\tilde{c} _{ij}\sigma_{j}x_{i}^{2}x_{j}^{2}/2\leq k\mathbbm{1}_{\{x:\Vert x\Vert\leq r\}}$, $x\in\mathbb{R}^{d}$, where $\mathcal{A}$ is the generator of the process $\tilde{U}(t)$ and $k$ and $r$ are positive constants.

-`` T-process'': By the non-explosion and \citep[Lemma 2.5]{MR494525}, $U(t)$ is strong Feller.
+`` T-process'': Note that $\tilde{U}(t)$ has the identity matrix as its diffusion matrix and its drift is continuous and thus bounded on compact sets.
+In addition, $\tilde{U}(t)$ is non-explosive.
+So {[}3, Lemma 2.5{]} applies and $\tilde{U}(t)$ has the strong Feller property.
 Its transition function is thus its own continuous component (see \citep[page 495]{1993Stability} for a definition).
-It follows from the definition on page 496 of \citep{1993Stability} that $U(t)$ is a T-process.
+It follows from the definition on page 496 of \citep{1993Stability} that $\tilde{U}(t)$ is a T-process.

-``Irreducibility'': Let $\lambda$ be the Lebesgue measure on $\mathbb{R}^d$.
-Suppose $U(0)=x$ and $A\subset \mathbb{R}^d$ with $\lambda (A)>0$.
-Let $D_R:=\{x\in \mathbb{R}^d\,\big|\,|x|<R\}$, where $R>0$ is large enough such that $x\in D_R$ and $\lambda(A\cap D_R)>0$.
-According to \cite[Theorem 4.2]{MR2247841} (see also \cite[Theorem 1.1]{MR2853532}), the process $U$ started at $x$ and killed upon exiting from $D_R$, denoted by $U_x^R$, has a positive density $p^R(t, x, y)$ with respect to the Lebesgue measure.
-Namely, defining $\tau:=\inf\{t>0:X(t)\notin D_R\}$, it holds that $\mathbb{P}[U_t \in E, t<\tau]=\int_E p^R(t, x, y)dy$ for $E\in \mathcal{B}(D_R)$, where
+``Irreducibility'': Let $\lambda$ be the Lebesgue measure on $\mathbb{R}^{d}$.
+Suppose $\tilde{U}(0)=x$ and $A\subset\mathbb{R}^{d}$ with $\lambda(A)>0$.
+Let $D_{R}:=\{x\in\mathbb{R}^{d}\,\big|\,|x|<R\}$, where $R>0$ is large enough such that $x\in D_{R}$ and $\lambda(A\cap D_{R})>0$.
+According to \citep[Theorem 4.2]{MR2247841} (see also \citep[Theorem 1.1]{MR2853532}), the process $\tilde{U}$ started at $x$ and killed upon exiting from $D_{R}$, denoted by $\tilde{U}_{x}^{R}$, has a positive density $p^{R}(t,x,y)$ with respect to the Lebesgue measure.
+Namely, defining $\tau:=\inf\{t>0:\tilde{U}(t)\notin D_{R}\}$, it holds that $\mathbb{P}[\tilde{U}(t)\in E,t<\tau]=\int_{E}p^{R}(t,x,y)dy$ for $E\in\mathcal{B}(D_{R})$, where

-Therefore, for any $t>0$, $\mathbb{P}[U_t \in A]\ge \mathbb{P}[U_t \in A\cap D_R, t<\tau]=\int_{A\cap D_R} p^R(t, x, y)dy>0$.
-Hence, $U(t)$ is irreducible with respect to the Lebesgue measure.
+Therefore, for any $t>0$, $\mathbb{P}[\tilde{U}(t)\in A]\ge\mathbb{P}[\tilde{U}(t)\in A\cap D_{R},t<\tau]=\int_{A\cap D_{R}}p^{R}(t,x,y)dy>0$.
+Hence, $\tilde{U}(t)$ is irreducible with respect to the Lebesgue measure.